alerasan/dw_project_template/README.md

 # DWM100x project template

-This is project template for all DecaWave tags/nodes except ttk-1000 Simple add your projects to examples folder
+### This is project template with systemview and rtt logging features for all DecaWave tags/nodes except ttk-1000

+Simply add your projects to examples folder and decawave driver folder to root folder

+Regards